 Designing Your Study

-Get an overview of how to design your study below.
-For detailed step-by-step instructions, download the ACES SAT Placement Validity Study Guide (.pdf/774KB) or see the FAQ at the bottom of this page.
+In this section, get an overview of how to design your study.
+For detailed step-by-step instructions, download the ACES SAT Placement Validity Study Guide in the Resources section of this page.

 Choosing a Criterion and Predictors